 Where quoted prices are available in an active market, available-forsale securities would be classified as Level 1.
 If quoted prices are not available in an active market, the fair value of securities is estimated using pricing models that utilize observable inputs, quoted prices for similar securities received from pricing services or discounted cash flows.
 Generally, these securities would be classified as Level 2.
-Among other securities, this would include certain mortgagebacked securities and asset-backed securities.
+Among other securities, this would include certain mortgage-backed securities and asset-backed securities.
 Where there is limited activity or less transparency around inputs to the valuation, the securities are classified as Level 3.
-At December 31, 2015, Level 3 securities included one agency mortgage-backed security valued using independent third-party valuation services.
-Level 3 assets at December 31, 2015, also include the bank's AMBS portfolio, which is valued by the bank using a model that incorporates underlying rates and current yield curves.
+At December 31, 2016, there were no agency MBS investments in Level 3.
+Level 3 assets at December 31, 2016, included the bank's AMBS portfolio, which is valued by the bank using a model that incorporates underlying rates and current yield curves.

 As permitted under Farm Credit Administration regulations, the banks are authorized to hold eligible investments.
 The regulations define eligible investments by specifying credit rating criteria, final maturity limit and percentage of portfolio limit for each investment type.
-At the time of purchase, mortgage-backed and assetbacked securities must be triple-A rated by at least one Nationally Recognized Statistical Rating Organization.
-The triple-A rating requirement puts the banks in a position to hold the senior tranches of securities are residential mortgages, while the underlying loans for asset-backed securities are home equity lines of credit, small business loans, equipment loans or student loans.
+At the time of purchase, mortgage-backed and asset-backed securities must be triple-A rated by at least one Nationally Recognized Statistical Rating Organization.
+The triple-A rating requirement puts the banks in a position to hold the senior tranches of securitizations.
+The underlying loans for mortgage-backed securities are residential mortgages, while the underlying loans for asset-backed securities are home equity lines of credit, small business loans, equipment loans or student loans.